-As part of our 50th-anniversary celebrations, we’re excited to debut ‘Victory Laps’ our new podcast series hosted by Dylan Langille who will visit with personalities that have helped build our foundation over the past five decades.
+As part of our 50th-anniversary celebrations, we’re excited to present ‘Victory Laps’ our podcast series hosted by Dylan Langille who will visit with personalities that have helped build our foundation over the past five decades.

 episode # 4 – Driver: Bob allen & fan: ernie Lively

 This fourth episode of Victory Laps features host Dylan Langille visiting with New Glasgow’s Bob “Bobby” Allen, one of the winningest drivers at Riverside between 1969 and 1977.
 He challenged and often beat the best racers from this region, and beyond.
 While he won many trophies at Riverside his most memorable are those from a win in the first-ever extended length race in the region, the International 100 in 1969, and his points championship.
 Mr. Allen shares memories from his days at Riverside as well as little-known historical tidbits.
 Also on the show is 50-year RIS fan, Ernie Lively in our new fan segment sharing his memories of milestone events in our history.
 If you’d like to be on Victory Laps and share your memories, drop us a line at firstname.lastname@example.org.